GeorgeHop/react-native-screens-swiper/README.md

 # react-native-screens-swiper
-The very simple screens swiper lib.
+The very simple screens swiper lib. with scrollable or static tab navigation.
+Fully supported on ios and android just take a look.

 # Installation